yilin86/yilin86.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Yi-Lin Ren is currently a doctoral student in the [School of Journalism and Communication, Nanjing University].
-She is the director of on the use of online games.
-His research interest focuses on the use of online games and media use among people with disabilities.
+Yilin Ren, Master’s graduate from Huazhong University of Science and Technology, PhD candidate at the School of Journalism and Communication, Nanjing University.
+Main Research Interests: Accessible Communication, Communication Psychology, Sociology of Communication, Health Communication.
+Her papers have been published in CSSCI and SCI journals including News and Writing, Chinese Network Communication Research, Journalism & Communication Review, and Cyberpsychology: Journal of Psychosocial Research on Cyberspace.
+She has participated in many academic conferences such as the Annual Conference on Media Regulations and Ethics of China and the Annual Conference on the History of Chinese Journalism.

 <br>